It is a chronic disorder that causes recurrent unprovoked seizures.

 Recent research found that 81 percent of people with severe epilepsy were completely or nearly free of attacks six months after surgery.

-After 10 years, 72 percent were still completely or almost without seizures.
-Dozens of other avenues of investigation into the causes, treatment and potential cures for epilepsy are ongoing.
+After ten years, 72 percent were still completely or almost without seizures.
+Dozens of other avenues of investigation into the causes, treatment, and potential cures for epilepsy are ongoing.

-Although there is no cure at this time, proper treatment can result in improvement in your condition and quality of life.
+Although there is no cure at this time, proper treatment can improve your condition and quality of life.
 More information on the long-term outlook for people with epilepsy

 Facts and statistics

 Worldwide, 65 million people have epilepsy.
-That includes about 3 million people in the United States, where there are 150,000 new cases of epilepsy diagnosed each year.
+That includes about 3 million people in the United States, where 150,000 new cases of epilepsy are diagnosed each year.
 Somehow, up to 500 genes may be related to epilepsy.

-For most people, the risk of developing epilepsy before age 20 is about 1 percent.
-Having a father with genetically related epilepsy increases that risk to between 2 and 5 percent.
-For people older than 35 years, one of the main causes of epilepsy is stroke.
+For most people, developing epilepsy before age 20 is about 1 percent.
+I am having a father with genetically related epilepsy increases that risk to between 2 and 5 percent.
+For people older than 35 years, one of the leading causes of epilepsy is stroke.

 For 6 out of 10 people, the cause of an attack can not be determined.
 Between 15 and 30 percent of children with intellectual disabilities have epilepsy.

-Between 60 and 70 percent of people with epilepsy respond satisfactorily to the first antiepileptic drug administered to them.
+Between 60 and 70 percent of people with epilepsy respond satisfactorily to the first antiepileptic drug.
 About 50 percent can stop taking medications after two to five years without seizures.